BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Mod-Installation.md

 ![bg3mm_overview.png](/tutorials/bg3mm_overview.png =x460)

 > You will notice that there is two "mods" that are already installed.
-These are base files which got added in patch 5.
+DiceSet_06 and Honour (both without mod authors) are base files which got added in patch 5.
 They will get hidden next BG3MM update.
 > They should be ignored, and not set to active and stay in the inactive section.
-> LaughingLeader has a way to hide them already, if needed (explanation below): https://raw.githubusercontent.com/LaughingLeader/BG3ModManager/master/src/GUI/Resources/IgnoredMods.json.
+> LaughingLeader has a way to hide them already, link from github (explanation below): https://raw.githubusercontent.com/LaughingLeader/BG3ModManager/master/src/GUI/Resources/IgnoredMods.json.
 {.is-info}

 ![ll_explanation.png](/tutorials/ll_explanation.png)